kmanu15/gdp-nowcast/README.md

 ## Methodology Notes

 **Ragged edge problem:** Monthly indicators are released on different lags.
-The model handles this via the Kalman filter's ability to work with missing observations at the end of the sample — the core technical challenge of real-time nowcasting.
+The model handles this via the Kalman filter's ability to work with missing observations at the end of the sample.

 **Vintage discipline:** Every data pull is timestamped.
 Backtests only use data that would have been available on the evaluation date, preventing look-ahead bias.